 If you happen to be a whiz with MS Excel or any other spreadsheet program, you might want to use this method to organize your student loans.
-In your spreadsheet, keep track of the date you made each payment and how much you paid, with a running countdown of how much money you still have left to pay.
+In your spreadsheet, keep track of the date you made each payment and how much you paid.
+Have a running countdown of how much money you still have left to pay.
 If you’re not sure how to set up a spreadsheet for this purpose, you can find numerous examples online to help you get started.

 Ask for Help from Your Lender(s)

-Whether you’ve opted to get a federal loan or you have multiple loans from different sources, anytime you feel overwhelmed or feel as if you may have trouble making a payment, ask the lender for assistance.
-Most lenders are more than willing to help you when you foresee a possible problem, but if you don’t tell them, they won’t know.
+Whether you’ve opted to get a federal student loan or you have multiple loans from different sources, anytime you feel overwhelmed or feel as if you may have trouble making a payment, ask the lender for assistance.
+Most lenders are more than willing to help you when you foresee a possible problem.
+But, if you don’t tell them, they won’t know.
 Many lenders are more than willing to assist their clients if they would only ask for the help they need when they need it.